-• At least three 300/400 level courses selected from a listed theme option or from an approved self-designed theme option.
+- At least three 300/400 level courses selected from a listed theme option or from an approved self-designed theme option.
 Possible themes: Atlantic World; Global Migration and Islamic World, Religion and History, Revolutionary Movements, Gender and History, Cold War, and Ancient Civilizations.
-3 course units

-• Senior Capstone Research Seminar (HIS 498)
+3 course units - One 300/400 level Elective course - Two Reading Seminars (HIS 450-465) 2 course units - Senior Capstone Research Seminar (HIS 498 or 499) 1 course unit

-\Readings Seminars may be used to fulfill region requirements.
+Readings Seminars may be used to fulfill region requirements.

-\\At least two courses at the 100-400 level must be in pre-modern (before 1500) history.
+At least two courses at the 100-400 level must be in pre-modern (before 1500) history.